StyleBoard AI — Catalog Demo

 Rethink the rug spread

 Pages 8–9 have the most products (15) but the lowest RPM.
 Notably, variant revenue ($57K) exceeds featured ($44K), meaning customers browse the category but buy different rugs.
-Consider a curated half page selection instead of a full spread, and use the freed space for higher converting categories.
+Consider a curated half page selection instead of a full spread.

 Test dining placement

-Pages 10–11 sit at the back of the analyzed section.
+Pages 10–11 sit at the back.
 Dining converts at 0.71% but has fewer products.
 Test moving the dining spread earlier in the book where engagement is typically higher, and measure whether position affects conversion.